 Detractors sometimes disdain Lynch’s directorial tone as signaling condescension for his subjects.
 Roger Ebert called Wild At Heart “repulsive and manipulative,” an “exploitation, put-on and self-satire,” and “dishonest” in a scathing review.
 Cage’s character Sailor Ripley wears a snakeskin jacket, which he says “symbolizes my individuality and my belief in personal freedom”; critics like Ebert took that to be making fun of southerners or individualists wherever they might be found.

 The show’s world is one that clearly engrosses Lynch, or he wouldn’t have brought it back to the air 25 years after its original run concluded with Twin Peaks: Fire Walk with Me.

 Yet while now is an inopportune time to face charges of elitism, Lynch’s repertoire is hardly a sustained joke at the expense of plain folks.
-Lynch doesn’t have contempt for these folks; he’s endlessly fascinated by them.
+Lynch doesn’t have contempt for these people; he’s endlessly fascinated by them.
 He himself hails from Missoula, Mont., and cites his American upbringing over and over again when discussing his work.
 The heartland is not just a backdrop for his films: He makes art showcasing uniquely American themes, anxieties, and triumphs.
 Work like Wild at Heart and The Straight Story celebrates and unravels Americana, all the while displaying the director’s deep, humane understanding of the problems that plague it.

 Which brings us back to Twin Peaks.